Mambouna/pgturbo/doc/introduction.rst

     def draw():
         screen.fill((128, 0, 0))

-Re-run ``pgzrun intro.py`` and the screen should now be a reddish square!
+Re-run ``pgtrun intro.py`` and the screen should now be a reddish square!

 What is this code doing?